 (1) In this regulation —

-“fixed term contract” means a non-standard contract that is expressed to have effect for a definite period.
+fixed term contract means a non-standard contract that is expressed to have effect for a definite period.

 (2) Without limiting regulation 15(1), a non-standard contract (other than a fixed term contract) must authorise the customer to terminate the contract at any time by giving notice to the retailer not less than 5 days before the day on which the customer wants the contract to end.